microchip-pic-avr-examples/pic16f18146-hw-parity-mplab-mcc/README.md

 *Note: If the SPI bus is used for communication, be sure to deassert the Chip Select (CS) and Serial Select (SS) lines when performing this operation.*

 When the data transmission is complete, read the output state of the CLC.
-If the new output matches the original output, an even number of 1s have been seen.
-If they mismatch, then an odd number of 1s have been seen.
+If the new output matches the original output, an even number of ones have been seen.
+If they mismatch, then an odd number of ones have been seen.

 ## Evaluating the Performance
 On startup, the system computes the parity using a hard-coded set of constants.
 While parity is being calculated, Timer 1 is used to measure how many clock cycles (Fosc/4) it takes to execute.
 A sample output is shown below.